deephaven/deephaven-core/README.md

 If your deployment does not have example data, these commands will fail with `ERROR: No such service`.

+### Build from source

+If you are interested in tinkering and modifying source code for your own Deephaven deployment, or contributing to the project, see this [README](https://github.com/deephaven/deephaven-core/blob/main/server/jetty-app/README.md) for build instructions.
+There are several [required dependencies](https://deephaven.io/core/docs/how-to-guides/launch-build/#required-dependencies) to build and launch from source code.

+Additionally, see our [code of conduct](https://github.com/deephaven/deephaven-core/blob/main/CODE_OF_CONDUCT.md) and [contributing guide](https://github.com/deephaven/deephaven-core/blob/main/CONTRIBUTING.md).

 ## Run Deephaven IDE